 Note: The same tissue thickness across various grafts ensures that the same tissue height is reached in the channel allowing laminar flow in all conditions.
 All elements of the flow chamber are presented and described in Figure 1.

-Place the round tissue piece between a microscope slide with an 8 mm circular perforation and a rubber gasket.
+To begin the protocol, place the round tissue piece between a microscope slide with an 8 mm circular perforation and a rubber gasket.

 Note: The microscope slide possesses the ultra-thin bottom film to allow the generation of the 8 mm hole.
 Together with the rubber sheet, it fixes the tissue to enable the direct contact between the specimen and the flowing medium and also prevents the dislocation of the biopsy during the experiment.
 The surface of the investigated tissue, which is exposed to the flow (smaller diameter) cannot be manipulated by the forceps.

 Insert the holder with the tissue into the gasket sheet that is embedded in the bottom metal frame of the chamber.
-Subsequently, to bridge the upper and bottom part of the chamber, place an additional rectangular flexible ring gasket sheet of 1 mm thickness onto the perimeter of the metal frame.

-Put the upper metal frame with the corresponding gasket sheet onto the bottom part of the chamber with the previously inserted tissue holder.
-Subsequently mount the entire chamber with four screws and screw nuts.
+Attach the upper metal frame with the corresponding gasket sheet onto the bottom part of the chamber with the previously inserted tissue holder.
+Subsequently mount the entire chamber with eight screws and screw nuts.
 Make sure that the chamber height is always the same across grafts.

 Note: The chamber height should be determined always upon tightening the screws.
+Use a caliper or ruler.

 Connect the flow chamber with a peristaltic pump and the fluid reservoir with the tubes.

-Perfuse tissues with suspensions of 107 CFU/mL (verified by CFU counting and related to OD600 measurements) fluorescently-labeled bacteria in PBS with a shear stress of 3 dyne/cm2 (dyne per square centimeter pressure unit) by means of the peristaltic pump (flow rate 4 mL/min) for 1 h using a bacterial 400 mL reservoir () conditioned at 37 °C using a plate thermostat (Table of Materials).
+Perfuse the tissues with suspensions of 107 CFU/mL (verified by CFU counting and related to OD600 measurements) fluorescently-labeled bacteria in PBS with a shear stress of 3 dyne/cm2 (dyne per square centimeter pressure unit) by means of the peristaltic pump (flow rate 4 mL/min) for 1 h using a 400 mL bacterial reservoir (In-house design, Figure 1) conditioned at 37 °C using a plate thermostat (Table of Materials).

-Recirculate the bacterial suspension of 100 mL using another collection reservoir.
+Recirculate continuously the 100 mL bacterial suspension using the same collection reservoir.

-After perfusion, dismantle the chamber to release the graft and wash the tissue piece twice with 10 mL of PBS for 5 min in a 24-well plate using the laboratory orbital shaker.
-Subsequently cut the inner part of the graft using a punch of a smaller diameter.
+After perfusion, dismantle the chamber to release the graft and wash the tissue piece two times with 4 mL of PBS in a 12-well plate using the laboratory orbital shaker for 3 min each.
+Subsequently cut the inner part of the graft using a skin biopsy punch of a smaller diameter.

-Place each tissue biopsy into a separate 15 mL tube containing 1 mL of sterile 0.9% NaCl.
+Place each tissue biopsy into a separate 14 mL tube containing 1 mL of sterile 0.9% NaCl.
 Label the tube as #1.

-Detach bacteria from the tissue using a sonication bath for 10 min (amplitude = 100% and frequency = 45 kHz).
+Detach the bacteria from the tissue using a sonication bath for 10 min (amplitude = 100% and frequency = 45 kHz).

 Note: Full detachment of bacteria from the tissue grafts should be evaluated upon incubation of patches overnight at 37 °C in TSB liquid medium followed by OD600 measurements compared to control patches treated with a bacteria free solution.